 You’ve decided you are in need of a screening tool for your next project.
 Once you know the type and size of screening tool necessary for the job, the question becomes: Should I rent or buy?

 A portable screener can be an excellent investment for you and your business – but are you ready to own your own material screener?
-While it might seem you are saving money by renting, how can you tell if you are getting the most bang for your buck?
+While it might seem you are saving money by using a rental screener, how can you tell if you are getting the most bang for your buck?
 Let’s dig deep to see if renting or buying a portable screener is the best option for you.

 Renting a topsoil screener: